 Most of the freeway photo sequences were shot purposely during busy holiday weekends, on Friday nights or when there was road construction; this way I could capture actual traffic jams instead of just light trails, using a maximum of 1 second for the shutter speed.
 When I mention photo sequences that are not traditional, I mean that I made a few experiments such as mounting the camera on my car’s roof to shoot the skyscrapers from a lower angle as I was driving and mounting the camera with a fish-eye lens on a motorized tripod head to do tilt-downs which made straight lines in the composition look “elastic.”

-The best part to me is that the video came up exactly the way I envisioned it and after so many years dealing with heavy traffic on the freeways at least I can watch this video and say that such traffic looks spectacular from the photography perspective.
+The best part to me is that the video came up exactly the way I envisioned it and after so many years of dealing with heavy traffic on the freeways at least, I can watch this video and say that such traffic looks spectacular from the photography perspective.
 We have free Los Angeles desktop wallpapers available for download.

 Enjoy the ride!